View Previous Blog — Trust God Like Children Trusts Their Father's

 —James 1:2-4 (NIV)

 Tolerance is an essential element for peace, unity, and economic well-being.
 And when people don’t meet our expectation, we should be willing to understand, help if we can, and be long-suffering until the situation changes.
-And, as believers, everything that happens to us is for our own good (Romans 8:28).
+Additionally, remember, as believers, everything that happens to us is for our own good (Romans 8:28).

 We live in a world where we deal with people that have different personalities and without long-suffering it can create a barrier when interacting with others.
 It prevents you from being able to learn, understand, and live in harmony.